yhagio/tutorialedge.net/content/challenges/go/sets-and-subsets.md

 <details><summary>Hint</summary>

-You should be able to use the `reflect` package to test if individual `Flight` instances are equal to other `Flight` instances.
+There are a number of ways to solve this.
+You may be able to use the `reflect` package or you may be able to serialize each flight and create a hash of them which you can store in a hash.
 </details>

 # See the Solution